paulfioravanti/plover-q-and-a/README.md

 pytest
 ```

-Currently, the only parts able to be testing are ones that do not rely directly
+Currently, the only parts able to be tested are ones that do not rely directly
 on Plover.

 ### Linting